shatishdesai202/JavaScript-Noobs_notes/README.md

 --> See Current Time On Nabar
 --> Attractive Web Page

-OR Most Important Without Reload Page Work All The Feature
+OR Most Important all the features working without reloading page